 Create viable sales goals

 When setting monthly sales goals, the important thing is to make them viable.
 Including numbers higher than achievable can be a sure way to leave your sales team discouraged and unmotivated, which can significantly reduce company morale.

 If the goals are not realistic, there is a very high chance that they will not be achieved and this will demotivate the sales team, which will not be good in the long run.

 Monthly sales targets should be set according to the time of year and your product.

 For example, sales targets should be higher in November and December for retail products, as these are the highest months for buying gifts.
+For example, if you are selling watches (check out the Watch Trading Academy reviews to learn more), then you should be aware that watches sell more frequently during the festive season, as they are a great gift.
 This becomes even more relevant if your product is seasonal, which is hardly sold out of season.

 Set goals based on effort, not outcome

 Goals based on efforts, such as number of calls, number of connections or number of meetings, bring more motivation to sales representatives, because they know they are achievable and within reach, while results based goals, such as number of sales or amount of revenue usually depends on many variables, all of which are not controlled by your sales representative.

 Once you know how to set and track your sales target in monthly format, check out 5 other tips to reach your sales goals now.